Billy Cross

-Billy Cross was born in Manhattan, New York on July 15, 1946 and is an American guitarist, singer and producer who has lived in Denmark since 1980.
+Billy Cross (born July 15, 1946) is an American guitarist, singer and producer from Manhattan, New York who has lived in Denmark since 1980.
 He has been part of the Danish bands: Delta Cross Band, Cross-Schack-Ostermann, and Everybody's Talking.

 Career

-Billy Cross was graduated from Columbia College-- the undergraduate liberal arts college of Columbia University in 1968.
+Billy Cross graduated from Columbia College-- the undergraduate liberal arts college of Columbia University in 1968 as an English literature major.
+He is the nephew of Columbia professor and noted literary critic Lionel Trilling.

 Cross began as a professional musician in the United States in 1960 as a studio musician and assistant producer.
 He played briefly with the 1950s nostalgia act Sha Na Na and played guitar in the Broadway show of Hair.
 He became the musical director of the National touring company of Hair in 1972.
 Cross also played in Jim Rado's after-Hair show: Rainbow in NYC.
 He played guitar on Jobriath's two albums and was a member of his live band.
 He first visited Denmark in 1974,--giving concerts in Copenhagen--returning there often despite working with Bob Dylan and Meat Loaf at the time.
 Billy Cross was a member of Dylan's band from late 1977 to the spring of 1979 and took part in recording Dylan's live LP Bob Dylan at Budokan in 1978 and the studio LP Street-Legal.
 He was also a member of the New York based trio Topaz that released one LP in the USA in 1977.
-He also played guitar on Robert Gordon/Link Wray's first two albums "Robert Gordon & Link Wray" and "Fresh Fish Special."
-He also played on Link's album "Bullshot."
+He also played guitar on Robert Gordon/Link Wray's first two albums Robert Gordon & Link Wray and Fresh Fish Special.
+He also played on Link's album Bullshot.